Chitina Alaska: Gateway to Wrangell-St. Elias & What to Know

 The Road to McCarthy, Gateway to the Wild

-Today Chitina, Alaska primarially serves as the gateway to the vast and untouched Wrangell-St. Elias National Park, the largest national park in the United States.
+Today Chitina, Alaska primarily serves as the gateway to the vast and untouched Wrangell-St. Elias National Park, the largest national park in the United States.
 While the small town also turns into a bustling red salmon hotspot for dip netting locals, it marks the edge of civilization for everyone else.

 Unfortunately Wrangell-St. Elias National Park is one of the lesser visited parks.
 It’s just not super easy to get to, but Chitina is making it a little easier.
 Use Chitina to stock up and get ready for an adventure of a life time.
 The park is a great place to hike through epic valleys, climb mountain peaks, kayak glacier lakes, or embark on a backpacking adventure into the heart of the wilderness.
 It’s truly one of the worlds greatest hidden gems.